 Pros and Cons of the Public Service Loan Forgiveness Program

 The advantages of the program are pretty straightforward.
 The disadvantages have more to do with how the program is executed in the real world.

 1. The balance of your student loans is forgiven after a set time.
 This works as a kind of bonus to make up for the low pay earned by people working in the public sector.

 2. The amount forgiven usually isn’t considered income, so you aren’t taxed on it (and you don’t have to save additional money to account for the IRS bill).
 With other loan forgiveness programs, you might see a big tax bill.

-3. Professionals in qualifying jobs get rewarded for being do-gooders.
-You’re making a difference, and your government appreciates it enough to give you a break on your federal student loans.
+3. Professionals in qualifying jobs are making a difference, and your government appreciates it enough to give you a break on your federal student loans.

 4. You may pay less monthly because you’re on an income-driven plan.
 This means paying out less of your hard-earned cash every month.

 1. The program is only open to those with certain types of employers.
 And it’s contingent on staying with a qualifying public service employer for 10 years.
 With the SAVE program, qualifying loan holders may be able to pay off their federal student loans no matter who their employer is.

 2. Some borrowers aren’t aware of the program, partly due to a lack of education by employers, loan servicers, and schools.

 3. There are a lot of hoops to jump through to get your loans forgiven.
 Plus, if you don’t jump through a hoop properly, you can jeopardize your forgiveness.